lostcolony/damocles/README.md

 ## Requirements
 Damocles requires:
   - Running on a Linux (developed on Mint 17) that:
-    - uses 'ifconfig' to add/remove interfaces, and 'lo' is the local interface
+    - uses 'ip' if available, else 'ifconfig' to add/remove interfaces, and 'lo' is the local interface
     - has tc and netem.
     - has make
     - has sudo permissions for running the above for whatever user you run Damocles as.